mbbremner/n-body-solver/README.md

 from Towards Data Science.
 The example I used lacked any sort of class structure and code to animate 3-body solutions.
 Additionally I've added features such as error inspection and generalized center of mass calculations.

+This code has been tested for systems of 2-5 bodies.
+Expect the exectution time to slow down for more bodies & shorter timesteps.

+<h2>How to Use</h2>

 **1. Define some galactic body objects**
 <p>Give each body a name, mass, initial position, initial velocity</p>
 <pre><code>alpha_centauri_a = NamedBody('Alpha Centauri A', m=1.1, r0=np.array([-0.5, 0, 0]), v0=np.array([0.01, 0.01, 0]))